hackclub/hackclub/workshops/hack_club_badge_generator/README.md

     template_copy.paste(name_label, name_position, name_label)
 ```

 We got the name using the input function and then created the label using the `create_label()` function.
-Now we set the position at which we paste the image and then we paste the label  like we pasted your picture earlier.
+Now we set the position at which the label is to be pasted and then we paste the label  like we pasted your picture earlier.
 The `.title()` at the end of the input function is for converting the input value into title case( i.e. To make the fisrt letter of each name uppercase).
-You might have noticed that we pass the name of the image 2 times when we are pasting the label.
-This is because the 2nd time we pass it as a mask.
+You might have noticed that we passed the name of the image 2 times when we were pasting the label.
+This is because the 2nd time we passed it as a mask.
 The mask property is used to preserve the transparency of the label.

 Now let us repeat the same for the name of the hack club.

 ```python
 def generate_badge():
     hacker_img = Image.open('image.jpeg')